 - Granulated sugar - It’s perfectly fine to use a packed cup of brown sugar instead or granulated (either light or dark will work).

 - Coconut extract - Use vanilla extract instead, or leave it out.
-It’s not integral to the success of this recipe.
+It’s not integral to the success of this recipe, it just adds a little flavor boost.

-- Semi-sweet chocolate chips - Go ahead and use dark chocolate instead!
+- Semi-sweet chocolate chips - Go ahead and use dark chocolate instead if you'd prefer.

 Saltine Toffee Variations